How Much Water To Drink A Day For Older Adults

 Article at a glance

-Adequate hydration is imperative for healthy living and keeps the body functioning properly.
+Adequate hydration is imperative for personal health and keeps the body functioning properly.

 Fluid needs will vary on an individual basis and are dependent on many factors including body weight, physical activity, etc.